dayo4/hg-validator/README.md

 	// Example:
 	/*
 		{
-			Title: "Title is required and can not be empty",
+			Title: "Title is required and cannot be empty",
 			Random: "Random's value should not be less than 100", }
 	*/